List of Kamen Rider Saber characters: Ren Akamichi

 Ren Akamichi (緋道 連, Akamichi Ren) is a young, hot-headed ninja, and an apprentice of a ninjutsu master known as the Wind Swordsman (風の剣士, Kaze no Kenshi).
 He was a member of Sword of Logos' Northern Base who admired Kento and developed a rivalry with Touma.
 Despite his skill as a swordsman, Ren's irresponsibility and tendency for troublemaking often gets the better of him.
 After his faith in the idea of true strength and Kento are shattered, Ren leaves the organization to find himself, fighting his former allies and traveling with the rogue Megid Desast.
 While helping the Sword of Logos stop Isaac, later Storious, Ren eventually takes Touma's words of what true strength is to heart and defeats Desast in battle, keeping the Megid's Alter Ride Book and Mumeiken Kyomu to aid in his fight until the book disappears.
 After saving both Wonder World and Earth from Storious, Ren continues his journey across the Earth, while keeping in touch with his allies.

-Utilizing the Sarutobi Ninjaden (猿飛忍者伝) Wonder Ride Book in conjunction with the Fuusouken Hayate (風双剣翠風, Fūsōken Hayate) ninjatō, which can be reconfigured into either a pair of swords or a shuriken, Ren can transform into Kamen Rider Kenzan (仮面ライダー剣斬, Kamen Raidā Kenzan).
-While transformed, he gains aerokinesis and superhuman agility.
+Utilizing the Sarutobi Ninjaden (猿飛忍者伝) Wonder Ride Book in conjunction with the aerokinetic Fuusouken Hayate (風双剣翠風, Fūsōken Hayate) ninjatō, which can be reconfigured into either a pair of swords or a shuriken, Ren can transform into Kamen Rider Kenzan (仮面ライダー剣斬, Kamen Raidā Kenzan).
+While transformed, he gains superhuman speed.
 He can also use other Wonder Ride Books to assume the following forms: